 Dorcas’s good work lives on.
 We have our own Dorcas group here: sewing, chatting, planning, and doing the hands on work of the church and community in their extra time.

 There’s a scene in Gone With the Wind after Scarlett is attacked.
 The men go out to take care of the situation.
 In the meantime, the women wait and worry about whether their husbands will return home safely or not.
 They are all sewing while Melanie reads David Copperfield to them.
-They busy their hands with work while also reading to keep their minds busy.
+They busy their hands with work.
+They occupy their minds with reading.
 As a group, they have a place to feel safe and useful, while they wait.
-This is what I think of when I think of Dorcas: doing good work and gathering together to learn.
-Finding purpose while having no other outlet but to sit and wait.
+Doing good work and gathering together to learn.
+Finding purpose when there is nothing else they are able to do but to sit and wait.

 Dorcas societies had their height in the 1800’s.
 They were complementary of each other and not competitive.
 They made clothing and helped to meet the physical needs of the poor.
 In their circle, they would chat, gossip, support one another through deep life lessons, talk spirituality and God, process grief, and even politics.

 In the American colonies, women were often in charge of the household expenses.
 One of the first circles began when the women took to spinning their own wool and fabric to avoid the Fabric Tax of the British.
 Churches had friendly spinning competitions.
 The women, and these sewing circles, were instrumental to the revolt against Britain.
 They were part of the resistance and when the war came they made socks and hats and uniforms during the war.
 They were complementary, not competitive.